 The innovative design allows microphones to be easily concealed and quickly custom-fitted for the wearer — providing a placement of the microphone that is consistent and stable.
-Embrace microphones are designed for theatre, broadcast, film, corporate and other applications where the microphone is ideally camouflaged, yet still maintains consistent placement from the mouth even with head movement.
+Embrace microphones are designed for theater, broadcast, film, corporate and other applications where the microphone is ideally camouflaged, yet still maintains consistent placement from the mouth even with head movement.

 The two new patents for Embrace mark the third patent the company has received in the last two years.
 Point Source Audio also holds a patent for its CM-i3/CM-i5 intercom headsets that was granted in 2016.
 These patents validate the Californian company's commitment to innovation.